 With everything we’ve covered so far, the picture is clear: traditional banks must adapt to stay competitive.
 The question is, how?
 Personally, I believe that the path forward is through a mix of internal IT overhauls and strategic collaboration with fintech firms.

 However, to build innovation-friendly systems, you need innovation-friendly teams.
-By hiring the right professionals with fintech experience and placing them in right positions, banks can foster a mindset capable of adapting to new technologies.
+By hiring the right professionals with fintech experience and placing them in the right positions, banks can foster a mindset capable of adapting to new technologies.
 Restructuring compliance workflows and empowering creativity in the IT and product development teams can lead to faster implementation of new solutions.

-Lastly, collaborating with fintech firms will allow traditional banks to leverage the expertise of and technological solutions of their nimbler counterparts.
+Lastly, collaborating with fintech firms will allow traditional banks to leverage the expertise and technological solutions of their nimbler counterparts.
 In so doing, banks will be able to integrate digital offerings into their systems without having to uproot their entire infrastructure.

 Final Thoughts